What are the best electric guitar strings?

 Looking for acoustic strings?

-But how do you know which will be the best strings for you?
+But how do you know which will be the best electric guitar strings for you?
 After all, Stevie Ray Vaughan played very heavy 0.013-gauge strings and sounded great.
 On the other hand, Billy Gibbons reputedly plays very light 0.008-gauge sets and sounds… great.

 Behind the apparent contradiction is a fundamental tonal truth.
 Strings are an important link in your signal chain, just like an overdrive pedal or an amp - so what works for your heroes won’t necessarily bring out the best in your own sound, because every player’s touch and feel is unique.